jonastemplestein/bunny_service/README.md

 Some more notes:

   - `payload` in `service_client.call(service_name, payload)` and the response should be hashes

-  - You have to run the `BunnyService::Server` first.
+  - You have to run the `BunnyService::Server` before you can call the service from clients.
 RabbitMQ discards messages with no matching bindings and `BunnyService::Server` sets up the bindings and queues

   - The RabbitMQ web interface is super useful for debugging services.
 You should be able to inspect exchanges, queues, bindings, running consumers, waiting messages (you can dequeue and immediately re-enqueue) and even send requests to the services.

+  - Once requests are enqueued, you have to consider them to be executed successfully, even if you don't hear back.
+There is no way to recall a request after it was sent.

+  - Neither the queue, exchange or messages are persistent.
+If the broker goes down, the service calls would time out anyway

 About concurrency: